varkor/metasub/README.md

 # metasub
-`metasub` is a proof-assistant generator for first-order abstract syntax.
+`metasub` is a prototype proof-assistant generator for second-order abstract syntax.

 ## Examples
 ```bash